There are two kinds of sight words lists. One is the Dolch List and the newer one is Fry's Sight Word list.

 Fry's Sight Word list is a newer list of the most used 100 words for each grade from 1st grade through 10th grade.

 I consider sight words as those words readers quickly memorize because they are so familiar; words like a, sleep, like and play to name just a few.
-There are about 200 of these words.
-Once the student knows decoding skills and certain phonetic rules, these 200 words are easy to read and spell.
+Once the student knows decoding skills and certain phonetic rules, sight words are easy to read and spell.

 LD students should be taught how to read using the Orton-Gillingham method OR at the very least a program that uses phonics.
-Words on the Dolch Word List can be hard for a struggling reader to read IF he doesn’t have decoding skills.
+Sight words can be hard for a struggling reader to read IF he doesn’t have decoding skills.